 Happy 4th of July!

 July 4th will always be remembered and celebrated as Independence Day.
-There were some other interesting happenings on that date in history, including some births worth mentioning.
+There are some other interesting happenings on that date in history, including some births worth mentioning and some notable Three Stooges events.
 Among those born on the Fourth of July:

 • Movie mogul Louis B. Mayer (1885).
 Merged with Metro and Goldwyn to form MGM.